uel3/UnO_primers/README.md

 Python3 is required for both HMAS-QC-Pipeline and the following parsing scripts Download python [here](https://www.python.org/downloads/)

 ## Using the scripts
+1. Run candidate primers against database of choice, which in this case is folder of stool genomes in fasta format

 $ python3 ~/HMAS-QC-Pipeline/extract_amplicon_from_primersearch_output_UnO.py -s path/to/folder/with/database/genomes -p path/to/formatted/primers.txt